imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 For the `.Rmd` scripts to obtain the `measure_marginal` estimates see [`measure_marginal.Rmd`](./../src/analysis/measure_marginal.Rmd).

+For the results of the notebook containing all plots and models for all OPCODEs [see here](https://gascost.local.imapp.pl/measure_marginal.html).

 #### Bi-modality correction for `evmone`

 A subset of OPCODEs exhibit a bi-modal distribution of measurements: